Bruce Havilah – Principal

 Bruce Havilah is the Principal of Havilah Legal.
 Bruce was admitted to practice as Barrister of the Supreme Court of NSW in May 1994, and as Barrister and Solicitor of the Supreme Court of Western Australia in December 1994.
 He was admitted to the High Court of Australia in January 1995.

 Bruce began his association with the law during a five-year stint with the New South Wales police force, serving first as a general duties officer and then as a police prosecutor before resigning to focus on a legal career.

 Bruce formed Havilah Legal (formerly Bruce Havilah & Associates) in 1997 and from humble beginnings the firm has continued to grow and flourish, having recently opened a branch office in Brisbane.

-David is a currently a member of the Industrial Relations Society of Western Australia and the Criminal Lawyers’ Association.
+Daniel is a member of the Law Society of Western Australia, the Family Law Practitioners Association of Western Australia and the Australasian Lawyers Surfing Association.

 Janine was admitted to the Supreme Court of Western Australia in 2013 and practices in all aspects of employment and workplace relations law.
 She advises both employees and employers across many industries, on matters including termination of employment, denied contractual benefits, discrimination matters, drafting employment contracts, disciplinary matters and other workplace disputes.

 Janine also practices in commercial litigation and dispute resolution including breach of contract disputes, landlord and tenancy disagreements, product liability and consumer claims, franchising disputes and competition and consumer law.

 Prior to joining Havilah Legal, Janine was the Associate to Senior Commissioner S J Kenner in the WA Industrial Relations Commission.
 She also has prior experience in personal injury law having worked in a boutique Perth firm.